lbl59/WaterPaths-doc/docs/source/Utils/Utils_submodules.rst

 Utils Module
 =============

-The `Utils` contains classes and functions related to basic data structure implementations in WaterPaths such as vectors, matrices, and graphs.
+The :code:`Utils` contains classes and functions related to basic data structure implementations in WaterPaths such as vectors, matrices, and graphs.
 It also defines a quadratic programming solver.

 API Reference
 -------------

-Below is the API reference for the `Utils` submodule.
-Documentation is automatically extracted from the header files.
+Below is the API reference for the :code:`Utils` submodule.

 Submodule Components
 ^^^^^^^^^^^^^^^^^^^^